cesar-brandon/student-job-platform/README.md

 ## Features to be Implemented for Student Employment Platform

 - [x] User Registration and Authentication
-- [ ] Profile Creation with Education and Skills
+- [x] Profile Creation with Education and Skills
 - [x] Job Posting and Search Functionality
-- [ ] Resume/CV Upload and Management
+- [x] Resume/CV Upload and Management
-- [ ] Real-time Messaging for Students and Employers
-- [ ] Notifications for New Job Opportunities
-- [ ] Recommendations and Matching Algorithm
-- [ ] Feedback and Ratings System for Employers and Students
-- [ ] Application Tracking and Status Updates
-- [ ] Advanced Search and Filters
-- [ ] Gamification to Encourage Student Engagement

 ## Running Locally